tucnak/config/README.md

-# config
-These are configuration files of mine.
-Straight away from my machine!
+I am currently running Mid-2012 MacBook Air with Yosemite here.
+All these configuration files are (relatively) real-time configurations of mine.